aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 ##Things to update
 1. provide commands for uploading to s3
 2. try deploying in another account to see if it works
-3. update prompt to remove summary of changes

 ## to check
 * do people need to run: